billvaglienti/ProtoGen/README.md

 Other generated code
 ====================

 ProtoGen also creates other files that are not specified by the xml, but are used as helper functions for the generated packet code.
-These are the modules: bitfieldspecial, floatspecial, fieldencode, fielddecode, scaledencode, scaleddecode.
+These are the modules: bitfieldtest, floatspecial, fieldencode, fielddecode, scaledencode, scaleddecode.
 Although these modules are not specified by the xml they are still generated.
 Much of the code in these modules is tedious and repetitive, so it was ultimatley simpler and less error prone to auto generate it.
 More importantly automatically generating this code makes it easier for future versions of ProtoGen to take advantage of changes or advances in the routines these modules provide.

 fieldencode and fielddecode
 ---------------------------